debezium/container-images/README-build.md

 ## Building single images

-You can build a single images running either `./build-mongo-multiplatform.sh`  or `./build-postgres-multiplatform.sh`
+You can build a single images running `./build-postgres-multiplatform.sh`

 Both of this scripts works with the env variables described above and expect two arguments: